Ma Jir Bo: Self-Portraits

 Gesture and expression.
 The triumphant holding up of a wine glass by Rembrandt compared with a humble and reserved holding out of the same wine glass by Ma; both convey a different degree of joy and lavishness.
 Ma just had his taste of success (measured by financial reward) in his career whereas Rembrandt had always been well paid for his portraiture work since he was young, and that Rembrandt disgust himself as the squandering Prodigal Son; the sense of extravagance and lavishness in Self Portrait with Saskia is stronger than that of Self Portrait (in Celebration).
 The swaggering attitude of Rembrandt holding his wife Saskia who sat on his lap as if she was a whore (a woman on a drunken man's lap was identified as a whore in the seventeenth-century) contrasted sharply with the righteous Ma who sat straight up directly facing the viewer.
 This aptly reflects their different attitude towards financial success.
 Ma was holding back from any ‘over-joy’ that might led into misfortune if he did not cautiously manage his affairs.
 Thus, the Ma had a satisfying smile whereas Rembrandt an unreserved laugh.

 Message conveyed.
 The eyes provide the primary focus in any portrait, helping to define the relationship between the model and the viewer.
 Ma looked straight at the viewer and Rembrandt was looking downwards to the left of the painting and could only see the viewer from his peripheral vision.
 Ma was enjoying his wine but he was not drunk unlike Rembrandt.

 Costume and Decoration.
 Both figures were dressed lavishly.
-Rembrandt displayed a peacock pie which alluded to his costly pride and that was items of wealth and extravagance.
-Ma's entree a plate of giant tiger prawns in front was equally extravagant and certainly putting forward an affluent lifestyle.
+Rembrandt displayed a peacock pie which alluded to his pride and items of wealth and extravagance.
+Ma's entree, a plate of giant tiger prawns was extravagant and showcasing an affluent lifestyle.

 Many who have seen Ma's portraits and that of Rembrandt's could draw numerous stylistic resemblance and not surprisingly they nicknamed him 'Oriental' Rembrandt.